wandwramp/wcc/README.md

 ## Building

-First, ensure that `LCCDIR` is defined in [etc/linux.c](etc/linux.c) to a reasonable location in which it is possible to place the output binaries.
-A good example is the build/ folder of the `wcc` directory.
 The [makefile](makefile) contains several build targets, many of which are required for `wcc` to run properly.
 Run `make all` to build everything.
+By default binaries will be placed in a bin folder within the same directory as the makefile, otherwise `make install` will place the binaries in the folder specified in the makefile, defaulting to `~/wramp-install/`.